ppopth/ethshadow/docs/getting-started.md

 ethshadow myfirstsim.yaml
 ```

 The first run might take a moment, as Docker will have to pull an image.
-After some time, `Startin Shadow 3.2.0` will
+After some time, `Starting Shadow 3.2.0` will
 be logged, and the simulation will begin.
 Notice how the Simulation will run at variable speed: it will likely hang
 for a moment at `00:00:04.999`, because all nodes start after giving the boot node five seconds to prepare.
 As genesis o
 ccurs at `00:05:00.000`, time will pass relatively quickly until then, as nodes only search for peers and wait for